Jinxhy/On-device-Deep-Learning-Resources/README.md

   venue: *The Web Conference 2021 (WWW-2021)*

 ## Contribution
 Any contributions to this list are more than welcome!
-Feel free to contact Yujin Huang <Yujin.Huang@monash.edu>.
+Feel free to contact Yujin Huang <Jinx.Huang@monash.edu>.